-All Summer Bridge participants read the same text to create shared experiences and build community.
-The Common Read provides a base for the discussion of diverse viewpoints, to inspire intellectual curiosity, and to start important conversations about academic work and engagement at the college level.
-The various Summer Bridge activities are connected to a theme from the text that is chosen by the Summer Bridge Curriculum Committee.
+All Bridge participants read the same text to create shared experiences and build community.
+The Common Read provides a base for the discussion of diverse viewpoints, inspires intellectual curiosity, and starts important conversations about academic work and engagement at the college level.
+The various Bridge activities are connected to a theme from the text that is chosen by the Bridge Curriculum Committee.
 This year’s theme is Community.

 This year’s Common Read is an essay titled “City Limits” from Colson Whitehead’s The Colossus of New York, a collection of essays about New York City that was published in 2004.

-Before Summer Bridge begins, all participants are required to complete the following:
+Before Bridge begins, all participants are required to complete the following:

 - While reading Colson, highlight or underline text that stands out to you or relates to your own experiences.
 Take notes on your thoughts and impressions.

-The Common Read will be available on Blackboard after June 19, 2021.
+The Common Read is now available on Blackboard.
 To access it:

 - Log in to CUNYfirst.